astutespruce/sarp-connectivity/analysis/prep/boundaries/README.md

 ## 1. Define analysis regions

-The analysis region is defined in 2 variants:

-- full region
-- SARP region (for 2020 update)

-Each analysis region is based on 2 parts
+The analysis region is based on 2 parts

 - states in the region
 - NHD HUC4s that intersect the state boundaries